Ibtasam-98/noor-e-quran/README.md

 # noor_e_quran

-Your all-in-one Islamic companion app featuring the Holy Quran, Hadith, prayer times, and more.
+Your all in one Islamic companion app featuring the Holy Quran, Hadith, prayer times, and more.

 ## Noor e Quran App